 Call for Abstract

-53rd World Congress on Nursing & Health Care, will be organized around the theme “Exploring Innovations and Latest Advancements in Nursing & Health Care”
+53rd World Congress on Nursing and Health Care, will be organized around the theme “Exploring Innovations and Latest Advancements in Nursing and Health Care”

 World Nursing Congress 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in World Nursing Congress 2019

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Advanced practice nursing (APN) is the term used to define a level of nursing practice that uses comprehensive skills, experience and knowledge in nursing care.
 The basis of advanced practice is the high degree of knowledge, skill and experience applied in the nurse patient/client relationship in order to achieve optimal outcomes through critical analysis, problem solving and accurate decision-making.

 A cardiac nurse, more commonly referred to as a cardiac care nurse, is a professional who cares specifically for patients who heart problems.
 While the duties and responsibilities of a nurse with this title may vary from setting to setting, CCN’s will help to treat patients who have suffered or suffer from congestive heart failure, cardiac dysrhythmia, cardiomyopathy or angina problems.
 The nurse may perform stress tests, complete health assessments, care for a patient after an operation, or closely monitor the patient’s heart rate.

 A Clinical Nurse Specialist is an expert at diagnosing and treating illness in their area of expertise.
 Clinical Nurse Specialists focus on one of three main specialty areas: patients and their families, nurse management, and administration.
 The rest of the nursing staff looks to the Clinical Nurse Specialist for guidance in their practice and help with efficiency in the workplace.